dortania/OpenCore-Legacy-Patcher/docs/TROUBLESHOOTING.md

 ## Cannot boot macOS without the USB

-At this time, the OpenCore Patcher won't install macOS onto the internal drive itself during installs.
+At this time, the OpenCore Patcher won't install OpenCore onto the internal drive itself during installs.
 Instead, you'll need to either [manually transfer](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html) OpenCore to the internal drive's EFI or run this patcher's Option 2 again but select your internal drive.

 Reminder that once this is done, you'll need to select OpenCore in the boot picker again for your hardware to remember this entry and auto boot from then on.